 Garrett is Professor Emeritus at Columbia Business School and Distinguished Scientist at Amazon.
 He has also applied his expertise in operations and economics in building scalable marketplaces at Uber and Lyft.
-Garrett is co-author with Eric and Klaus of the “Small Modular Infrastructure” paper that helped launch aircela.
-He brings expertise in operations, innovation, entrepreneurship & technology to Aircela.
+Garrett is co-author with Eric and Klaus of the “Small Modular Infrastructure” paper that helped launch Aircela.
+He brings expertise in operations, innovation, entrepreneurship and technology to Aircela.

 Chris is an executive and angel investor focusing on democratizing technologies hitherto monopolized by massive organizations.
-After founding E-Loan, Prosper Marketplace, and Ripple Labs, Chris has been a board member or advisor for organizations such as Coil Technologies, GiveCrypto and the Electronic Privacy Information Center (EPIC).
-Chris is the cofounder of RippleWorks, a philanthropic organization that provides expertise to promising start-ups in the developing world as well as underprivileged communities in the US.
-The 20 person team has completed over 125 projects since 2015 reaching over 200 million people.
+After founding E-Loan, Prosper Marketplace, and Ripple Labs, Chris has been a board member or adviser for organizations such as Coil Technologies, GiveCrypto and the Electronic Privacy Information Center (EPIC).
+Chris is the cofounder of RippleWorks, a philanthropic organization that provides expertise to promising startups in the developing world as well as underprivileged communities in the US.
+The 20-person team has completed over 125 projects since 2015 reaching over 200 million people.

-Aircela is honored to have Chris as an investor and advisor since late 2020.
+Aircela is honored to have Chris as an investor and adviser since late 2020.
 He is helping the team understand how to turn our nascent technology into a fast-growing technology company.